-When a new branch is created, Magit offers the branch, commit, or stash as the default starting point of the new branch.
-If there is no such thing at point, then it falls back to offer the current branch as starting-point.
-The user may then accept that default or pick something else.
+When a new branch is created, then the branch, commit, or stash at point is suggested as the starting point of the new branch, or if there is no such revision at point the current branch.
+In either case the user may choose another starting point.

 Members of this option’s value are treated as branch names that have to match exactly unless they contain a character that makes them invalid as a branch name.
 Recommended characters to use to trigger interpretation as a regexp are "*" and "^".
 Some other characters which you might expect to be invalid, actually are not, e.g. ".+$" are all perfectly valid.
 More precisely, if ‘git check-ref-format –branch STRING’ exits with a non-zero status, then treat STRING as a regexp.

 Assuming the chosen branch matches these conditions you would end up with with e.g.: